Jainism in Pakistan: Ancient period

+During Alexander the Great's campaign and the Greek invasion of the Gandhara region in around the 1st century CE, the Greeks recorded encounters with "gymnosophists".
+The city of Taxila was noted for containing around a hundred Jain stupas (only one of which was identified by John Marshall).
+Subsequent excavations at the site have uncovered Jain-linked structures, such as the Chirana Padukas at the Murti temple site in Chakwal district.

 Excavations in Takshashila support these traditions.
 Dr. Sir John Marshall noted that Indo-Greek kings displaced the city from its fortified position and settled it in Sirkap during the early years of the second century BCE.
 The city remained inhabited through the Greek, Shaka, Pahlava, and Kushan periods.
 Numerous small and large temples have been discovered along the main road of Sirkap.
 Dr. Marshall concluded that the temples in blocks 'F' and 'G' of Sirkap are Jaina temples due to their architectural similarities with Kankali Tila, a Jaina stupa, found in Mathura.
 In block 'G,' located on the right side of the main road, numerous ruins of large buildings have been found, characterized by the presence of small temples alongside these structures, which were accessible to devotees.
 This evidence strongly supports claims by the Jaina tradition that Takshashila was a significant center for Jainism.

+While Jainism was present in northern Punjab through the 1st to 2nd centuries CE, there is a lack of ancient remains after this point that have been uncovered.
+However, Jainism remained active in the Tharparkar region of Sindh, whom were linked to the Jain merchants of Gujarat and Rajasthan.

+Mediaeval period

+Xuanzang records meeting Jain monks from both the Digambara and Svetambara sects while travelling in the Punjab in the 7th century.
+Jainism was active in Tharparkar in Sindh from the 8th century to the British colonial period, with the Jains being active in art, trade, and commerce.
+Furthermore, Jain temples are found from this period in all the major settlements of Punjab that were linked to trade-routes.